jedevc/botrulez/README.md

 # Commands

-Bots should preferably not reply to comments unannounced.
 The user of the bot should be able to predict when the bot will appear.
+This helps to avoid "spammy" bots.
+Therefore, bots should preferably only speak when instructed to.
 The preferred way for this is to use commands.

 A command is a statement beinning with a '!' with the command name with possibly arguments following.
 They should match this regex - `/^!\S+(\s+\S+)*$/`.